-Q. From on-line attendee.
+Q. From online attendee.
 Is there any conversation on land mass/need vs. evenly dividing funds?

 A. Katie explained the past process and stated that evaluating program changes it was decided to more equitable to have an even division of funds.
 Also explained that based on the rankings we try to get as much funded in the STATE subaccounts as possible to leave more funds in the county accounts.

-Slides covers breakdown of EQIP state and EQIP Ira funds. *Relays again that these funds can be moved and shifted as needed.
+Slides covers breakdown of EQIP state and EQIP IIR funds. *Relays again that these funds can be moved and shifted as needed.
 Give it a good solid couple of years to see how it’s working before moving.

 Comparison slides of FY 23, FY24 and FY25 allocations and final obligations for FY 23 and FY24.

-Jackie offers the opportunity to ask questions and reiterates the ability to move funds in the state subaccounts as needed as necessary.

-Comment- Michael, Sublett Co. – It seems like going back to divisions is more paperwork for the state office vs. giving the DC’s the ability to choose where the funds go in the division.

-Comment-Jackie B- It was agreed to go to county subaccounts vs. division subaccounts and we will stick with it this year and next and look at LWG feedback.

-Comment -Anita Bartlett-Johnson Co- States Johnson County likes the county over the division allocation of funds.

-Q. from Attendee- Has the payment limitation re-started with out a new Farm Bill?

-A. Katie- There is no payment limitation as of now per NHQ, there ARE contract limitation, not payment limitations.
-Goes on to clarify the difference between payment limitations and contract limitations.

-Comment -Jackie B- NCRS and FSA have different payment limitations and shares the limit amounts.

-Comment-Katie-Also, NCRA and FSA can NOT pay for the same practices on the same piece of land.

-Katie offers and opportunity for questions.
+Discussion

 LWG Updates (Local Work Groups)